 The word "clean" appears a lot in conversations surrounding protein.
 Clean can mean a lean ingredient list, no chemicals, no fats, no heavy metals, minimal cholesterol, no fillers, or even Made in the USA.
 Sometimes "clean" refers to no sugars.
 It is important for you to understand what is sweetening your daily protein supplement when it does not contain sugar.

 As the health and wellness boom sweeps across the globe, athletes in particular are beginning to pay more attention when exploring new supplements or proteins.
-If you are focused on making gains and consuming a protein powder without consuming tons of unnecessary calories, your natural tendency is going to be to stay away from simple sugars (i.e., fructose, sucrose, and lactose).
+If you are focused on making gains and consuming a protein powder without consuming tons of unnecessary calories, your natural tendency may be to stay away from simple sugars (i.e., fructose, sucrose, and lactose).
 Let's be clear, our market is the fitness community.
-We don't believe sugar in moderation is bad, and as a matter of fact our latest product launch "Core" contains Organic Coconut Sugar in place of a processed sweetener (about as much sugar as 2 apple slices per serving).
+We don't believe sugar in moderation is bad, and as a matter of fact our latest product launches "Core" and "Tactical Recovery" both contain Organic Coconut Sugar (comparable to 2 apple slices) in place of a artificial sweeteners.

-Not disclosing the sugar content is one thing, but listing 0 grams of sugar is where the need for sugar alternatives comes into play, especially when talking about whey protein isolate (WPI) or whey protein hydrolysate (WPH), which each contain minimal natural sugar (lactose) when compared to WPC.
+Not disclosing the sugar content is one thing, but listing 0 grams of sugar is where the need for sugar alternatives comes into play, especially when talking about whey protein isolate (WPI) or whey protein hydrolysate (WPH), which each contain minimal natural sugar (lactose) when compared to whey protein concentrate (WPC).
 The most common sweeteners to compensate for the lack of lactose are sucralose or stevia.

 Sucralose is the only type of artificial sweetener derived from real sugar molecules.
 It is created by substituting one part of a sugar molecule with chlorine to create a substance that is about 600 times sweeter than sucrose; this is why so little is needed to sweeten even the most bitter protein powders.
-This is great because when talking about clean and lean protein powders, a protein utilizing sucralose essentially has 0 grams of the daily serving attributed to the sweetener, which leaves each serving loaded with what the consumer wants — protein.
+This is great because when talking about clean and lean protein powders, a protein utilizing sucralose essentially has 0 grams of the daily serving attributed to the sweetener, which leaves each serving loaded with what the consumer wants and is paying for — protein.
 Sucralose also differs from other artificial sweeteners in that it passes through the digestive system without being metabolized, which is why it contains no calories.
 It is made right here in the USA.
+The taste profile is immediate, and in your face sweet, it's often used to mask undesired flavors by tying the pallet up with intense sweetness.

 Stevia is obtained from an herb known as yerba dulce, which is grown in Paraguay, Brazil, Southeast Asia and other places (tropical climates, not made in the USA).
-When stevia was first introduced to the U.S. market, it was only available as a dietary supplement.
-Stevia contains different chemical compounds that make it sweet, including its principal sweetening agent, rebaudioside A. These compounds make stevia about 100 times sweeter than table sugar.
+When stevia was first introduced to the U.S. market, it was only available as a dietary supplement but quickly gained popularity as it can be marketed as "Natural".
+Stevia contains different chemical compounds that make it sweet, including its principal sweetening agent, rebaudioside A. These compounds make stevia anywhere from 40-300 times sweeter than table sugar.
 Thus, one teaspoon of stevia extract has about the same sweetening potency as an entire cup of sugar.

 Yes.
 Sucralose has an excellent safety profile.
 More than 100 safety studies, representing over 20 years of research, have shown sucralose to be safe.
 Sucralose was FDA approved as an all-purpose sweetener in 1998 in the USA, and further recognized and approved by numerous global FDA equivalents:

-No. As of June 2015, stevia has not been approved by the FDA as a food additive.
-For a while, the substance was considered "Generally Recognized as Safe" (GRAS), but recent reports have made the FDA withdraw that claim.
-This is the reason why you may read “Consult your physician” or “Caution” in some capacity (usually in regards to children, pregnant or nursing women, and those with diabetes) on any protein powders that utilize stevia as the primary sweetener.
 Although stevia is assumed safe by many due to its status as a natural sweetener, the Center for Science in the Public Interest (CSPI) notes that being natural does not guarantee safety.
 Both Canadian and U.S. regulatory agencies have rejected stevia in the past.
 In addition, a European Community scientific panel made the decision that stevia was not an acceptable food additive.
-For all those die-hard stevia supporters out there who have heard or read contrary information, we invite you to visit the FDA website.

 If you are the type of health-conscious athlete who relies on nutrition in order to achieve peak performance, at American GAINZ Nutrition we strongly recommend always going with a lean & clean protein powder with minimal ingredients regardless of your preference of sweetener, as long as you understand all the ingredients and they are all openly disclosed on the packaging.
 We encourage you to avoid the calories from excess simple sugars and any brands that do not disclose their sugars in the nutritional fact or supplement fact panels.
-Our latest launch of "Core" protein, actually utilizes the latest and greatest FDA Nutrition Facts Panel which disclosures "Added Sugars" as a component of the total sugar.
+Our latest launch of both "Core" & "Tactical Recovery" proteins utilizes the latest and greatest FDA Nutrition Facts Panel which fully discloses "Added Sugars" as a component of the total sugar.
+If you prefer a pure, unflavored option, check out AGN Roots Grass-fed Whey, no sweeteners at all, just the worlds best certified Grass-fed Whey.

 Comments will be approved before showing up.